-In order to keep the spirit of infinite Gobi, Mongolians respect the light tan to dark-brown natural colour of their camel hair.
+In order to keep the spirit of infinite Gobi, Mongolians respect the light tan to the dark-brown natural color of their camel hair.
 We wouldn’t dream of dyeing the camel hair, then it will lose its live spirit which breaths with the presence of Gobi.

 Camel wool properties

 The Gobi Desert in Southern Mongolia has extremely harsh seasons.
 The summer heat is burning whereas the winter is freezing.
-Spring storms and autumn winds are testing to every creature.
+Spring storms and autumn winds are testing for every creature.
 There are no other species like the camel that has adapted to this harsh climate.
 That’s why camel wool is famous for its thermostatic properties which can protect and insulate the animal from the extreme cold conditions as well as keeping it cool in the hottest summers.

 The camel wool is collected not by shearing or plucking but gathered as the animal sheds its coat.
 Both the outer coat and the undercoat are gathered at the same time and, later with the help of combing, the coarse outer hairs are separated from the finer ones.
-Camel wool consists of cashmere, inter-blended wool and fleece.
-The coarse fibre is also waterproof, that is why nomads use it for coats and the outer layers of their yurts.
+Camel wool consists of cashmere, inter-blended wool, and fleece.
+The coarse fiber is also waterproof, that is why nomads use it for coats and the outer layers of their yurts.
 Pure camel wool has high moisture managing properties and even becomes softer with use.